OctopusDeploy/People/Software-Engineering/L5-Principal-Software-Engineer.md

 ## 🧭 Culture and Leadership

+- I model our cultural safety by thinking in the open, asking imperfect questions, being wrong, and accepting corrections.
+- I generate energy within the teams I work with, motivating them to achieve great outcomes.
 - I facilitate effective and timely decision making, especially when the decision affects multiple teams.
-- I build tools/frameworks/guidance that improves productivity for many people/teams.
+- I build solutions that improve the productivity and quality of many people/teams.
 - I set a positive example throughout the company for quality, accountability, and responsibility.
-- I actively author/curate/organise/share knowledge relevant to product delivery teams.
+- I actively share knowledge relevant to product delivery teams.
 - I help define hiring standards and practices.

 <details>